 Amazon Sells over 12 Million Products Online – Retail Touch Points

-Including Enhanced Brand Content on your product listing is becoming increasingly important to differentiate products in the sea of Amazon.
+Including A+ Content on your product listing is becoming increasingly important to differentiate products in the sea of Amazon.
 This content should be rich in detail, imagery and elaborate on your product or brand story.
 Consider adding:

 - Comparison Charts: Compare your products to one another so customers can make informed purchasing decisions.
 Comparing the fit can be helpful so customers know if the product they’re viewing isn’t right for them, they have another option.